-2. Coping with Urges – Dealing with urges and cravings is part of recovery.
-SMART has tools designed to help our members cope with urges and cravings.
+- Coping with Urges – Dealing with urges is part of recovery.
+SMART has tools designed to help you cope with your urges.

-3. Managing Thoughts, Feelings and Behaviors – We frequently turn to our addictive behaviors either to escape from or to avoid addressing problems.
-SMART Recovery participants learn problem-solving skills to help them manage challenges along the way.
+- Managing Thoughts, Feelings and Behaviors – We frequently turn to our addictive behaviors either to escape from or to avoid addressing problems.
+SMART Recovery offers problem-solving skills to help you manage challenges along the way.

-4. Living a Balanced Life – Addiction can put your life out of balance – you may find yourself opting to engage in your addiction rather than going to work or to school.
+- Living a Balanced Life – Addiction can put your life out of balance – you may find yourself opting to engage in your addiction rather than going to work or to school.
 You may find that things you once enjoyed aren’t fun anymore.
-SMART helps participants build skills to balance both short and long-term goals, pleasures and needs that have become out of balance.
+SMART helps you build skills to balance both short and long-term goals, and pleasures and needs that have become out of balance.

 Where do I go from here?